Independent curator and academic

 Come lui mi chiedo spesso se l’avanguardia sia finita, o meno.
 L’avanguardia ci sarà sempre: è la flessibilità della mente.

 Martina Mazzotta is a London based academic and curator specialized in philosophy and its relationship with the visual arts, science and music.
+Her present exhibition, conceived for Fondazione Palazzo Magnani, will be a retrospective on Jean Dubuffet: Jean Dubuffet.
+L’arte in gioco.
+Materia e Spirito 1943-1985.
+(November 2018-March 2019, co-curated with Frédéric Jaeger, in collaboration with Fondation Dubuffet).
+The first preview of the show, Asphyxiating culture, is organised in collaboration with the ICI London and The Warburg Institute and will be followed by several conferences and collateral events in Italy and abroad.
 Among her recent projects: Mao Jianhua.
 The timeless dance - Beyond the mountains (Rome, Complesso del Vittoriano, 2017); Kandinsky > Cage.
-Music and the Spiritual in Art (extended until 18 March 2018 at the Fondazione Palazzo Magnani, where she is also preparing Jean Dubuffet e l’arte del profondo for the winter 2018-2019).
-In collaboration with Valorizzazioni Culturali/Art Events, she will be responsible for cultural projects within the context of Palermo Capitale della Cultura and Manifesta 2018.
-Among her 2018 lectures, the FAI series Le vite di Tiziano.
+Music and the Spiritual in Art (extended until 18 March 2018 at the Fondazione Palazzo Magnani, it was nominated among the 10 best 2017 exhibitions in Europe by Robinson-La Repubblica).
+Among her recent lectures, “Tiziano e il Novecento”, in the FAI series Le vite di Tiziano.
 Alchimie Cromatiche.

 Martina was born in Milan, where she worked until 2013 with her father, the art collector and publisher Gabriele Mazzotta, in the publishing house founded by him in 1966 and the Antonio Mazzotta Art Foundation (f. in 1988).
 For the Foundation, since 2001, she has conceived and organized exhibitions, conferences and concerts in its space in Milan and museums all over the world.
 This heritage is today continued through the Fondazione Mazzotta Living Archive.